ashbz/CryptoSharp/README.md

 - Newtonsoft Json (json parser)

 ## Running
-To compile and run, after restoring all packages from nuget, set default Binance API Key and Secret in CryptoCore.Classes.Globals.DEFAULT_BINANCE_KEY and CryptoCore.Classes.Globals.DEFAULT_BINANCE_SECRET.
+To compile and run, after restoring all packages from nuget, set default Binance API Key and Secret in `CryptoCore.Classes.Globals.DEFAULT_BINANCE_KEY` and `CryptoCore.Classes.Globals.DEFAULT_BINANCE_SECRET`.

 Default user login is:

-User: admin
+`User: admin`

-Pass: 123
+`Pass: 123`

-First you run *CryptoAPI server* (the easiest way is _dotnet CryptoAPI.dll_) and afterwards you run CryptoFront.exe, which is the frontend.
+First you run *CryptoAPI server* (the easiest way is `dotnet CryptoAPI.dll`) and afterwards you run `CryptoFront.exe`, which is the frontend.